deep-security/ansible/README.md

 # Ansible

 An Ansible playbook for the Deep Security Agent.
-This playbook allows you to easily deploy the Deep Security Agent as well as take some common operations from the agent.
+This playbook allows you to easily deploy the Deep Security Agent as well as take some common operations from the Agent.

 ## Support